-Cyber Security is an essential need for a modern society in which information technology and services pervade every aspect of our lives.
-The Cyber Security field has the fastest growth rate while the labour market encounters a severe workforce shortage.
+Cybersecurity is an essential need for a modern society in which information technology and services pervade every aspect of our lives.
+Cybersecurity has the fastest growth rate among all areas of IT, with the labour market encountering a severe workforce shortage in this field.

-The aim of this programme is to provide learners with essential research and expert technical knowledge and competence of the most important technical concepts of security applied in emerging areas such as cloud security and forensics.
+The aim of this programme is to provide learners with essential expert technical knowledge, competence and research skills of the most important technical concepts of cybersecurity and how they are applied in emerging areas such as device security and forensics.

-The course is technical and practical in nature, uniquely embedded in industry, and develops in-depth expertise of core technical topics within the area of Cyber Security such as information security, secure programming, network security, penetration testing, IT law and ethics, and technologies and tools that support application and service vulnerability detection, incident detection, data and log retrieval and analysis.
-The course also provides a narrower focus into Forensics and Cloud Security through the two specialisations that are offered to the learners.
+The course is technical and practical in nature, uniquely embedded in industry, and develops indepth expertise of core technical topics within the area of cybersecurity such as information security, secure programming, network security, penetration testing, malware analysis, IT law and ethics, and technologies and tools that support application and service vulnerability detection, incident detection, data and log retrieval and analysis.
+The course also provides a sharper focus into forensics and cloud security through the two specialisations that are offered to the learners.

 This course is ideal for ICT professionals or graduates with a level 8 degree on National Framework of Qualifications (NFQ), in Computing/Computer Science or in a cognate area (STEM) that wish to develop a career as a Cyber Security professional; to take a leading technical or managerial role; to progress faster in their employment or to apply the gain knowledge in their current role.
 Candidates who do not hold a Computing degree and are currently working in the IT sector may be considered based on relevant academic qualifications or extensive work experience.
 Candidates are expected to have programming ability.

 As a graduate of this course you will be able to: